Well, isn’t this interesting.

 (I will insert parenthetically that I know folks for whom the Simeons protocol improved their blood sugar, sometimes substantially.
 I am not one of them.)

-What do I eat for those 1000 calories?
-For breakfasts I’ve splurged and had three slices of bacon, with two eggs scrambled in all the grease.
+For breakfasts, I’ve splurged and had three slices of bacon, with two eggs scrambled in all the grease.
 I’m Breakfast Girl, so having my biggest “feed” first thing worked well.

 After that, I’ve eaten stuff like: